Andrea Dossena: International career

 Dossena played for the Italy U-20 team from 2000 to 2001, earning four caps.
 He made his first appearance for the Italy senior side in a friendly against South Africa on 17 October 2007.
 Dossena won his second international cap when he came on at half-time during Italy's 2–2 draw with Austria on 20 August 2008.
 He scored an own goal to put Italy 3–0 down against Brazil in a Confederations Cup match on 21 June 2009, as Italy were eliminated in the first round of the competition.

 Coaching career

 On 27 November 2019, Dossena was hired as new head coach of Serie D club Crema.

 On 15 July 2021, he was hired by Ravenna, freshly relegated into Serie D.

 On 13 June 2022, Dossena was unveiled as the new head coach of Serie C club Renate on a one-year deal, with Samuele Olivi as his assistant.

+After a lone season at Renate, on 15 June 2023 Dossena was unveiled as the new head coach of fellow Serie C club Pro Vercelli.
+On 21 June 2024, Dossena departed Pro Vercelli to sign a two-year contract with Serie C club SPAL.
+After a lacklustre first half of the season, Dossena was dismissed on 3 February 2025.